 You deserve a practice that runs systematically, earns you what you’re worth, and doesn’t keep you up for sleepless nights.
 That’s why we founded Rosen Institute.
 We’re a community of lawyers where you’ll fit right in, get better at what you do, and know you’ve found a group of peers where you truly belong.

 Subscribe to our weekly updates and you’ll be on your way.
 The ABA Journal honored us in the annual Blawg 100 list for five years running and then inducted us into the ABA Journal Blawg 100 Hall of Fame.

 You’ve come to the right place if you’ve ever worried about getting new clients, being more productive, generating more revenues, networking, building an online presence, managing a team, budgeting, or technology issues.
 Together we’ll innovate your practice to the next level and help you do the things successful lawyers like you do right.

 You’re welcome to subscribe, for free, with your preferred email.
 You’ll get each weekly article as it’s published.

 Hi, I’m Lee Rosen, and I’m behind what you’re seeing here.

-I tried every marketing idea as we grew (radio, TV, print, websites, podcasts, videos, email autoresponders, public speaking, seminars, webinars, pens and coffee mugs – sprinkled with lots of networking).
+I tried every marketing idea as we grew (radio, TV, print, websites, online ads, podcasts, videos, email autoresponders, public speaking, seminars, webinars, pens, and coffee mugs – sprinkled with lots of networking).
 We moved our revenues from a few hundred thousand dollars per year to millions.